yduman/rmby/README.md

 ## Philosophy

-The philosophy is to provide an easy to use library without dependencies for file removal in Node.js with a high declarative API.
+The philosophy is to provide an easy to use library for file removal in Node.js, without dependencies and with a very declarative API.
 The fluent interface should guide the user through its use case.

 ## People